CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | snippet | (optional, string) a category of snippets that can appear on the sign.

-### Place a vending machine with items from a group with "vendingmachines"
+### Place a vending machine and items with "vendingmachines"

 Places a vending machine (furniture) and fills it with items from an item group.
 The machine can sometimes spawn as broken one.